vladbph/cymatix-doc/README.md

 ```
 ```
 .prompts
-    ASK_KIND = What kind of pizza would you like?(bbq chicken, hawaiian, pepperoni, etc) ASK_SIZE = What size? (large, medium, small, etc) ASK_TOPPINGS = Anything on top?(ham, cheese, tomatoes, etc) ASK_ADDRESS = What is your address?
+    ASK_KIND = What kind of pizza would you like?(BBQ chicken, Hawaiian, pepperoni, etc) ASK_SIZE = What size? (large, medium, small, etc) ASK_TOPPINGS = Anything on top?(ham, cheese, tomatoes, etc) ASK_ADDRESS = What is your address?